-Prerequisites: (do not need to meet all of them) 2.9 or below academic grade in Introduction to ILO Elective, 1.9 or below HOW grade in prior Social Studies course, 2.5 or below academic grade in prior Social Studies course, Tier 2 or 3
+Prerequisites: (do not need to meet all of them) 1.9 or below HOW grade in prior Social Studies course, 2.5 or below

 A GLO in Social Studies is an opportunity to practice and improve global citizenship skills while studying a topic of choice.
 A GLO provides extra support and guidance as the student practices personalized learning skills.
-Student must have an interest to work independently.
+Students must have an interest to work independently.
 Off-site time with a community mentor is strongly encouraged.